datavzrd/datavzrd.github.io/src/docs/configuration.rst

     custom-plot:
         data: |
-            function(value, row) {
+            function(value, row, table) {
+                // Generate data for this cells custom plot.
+                //
+                // - value: value of the current cell
+                // - row: object containing all values from the same row, keyed by column title
+                //        (e.g. row["column_title"])
+                // - table: array of all rows in the table; each row is structured like `row`
+                //          (e.g. table[3]["column_title"])
-                // Generate data for this cell, having access to the value and any other values from the same row. return [{"significance": value, "threshold": value > 60}] }
+                return [{"significance": value, "threshold": value > 60}] }
         spec: |